Irwin Schiff: Arguments raised by Schiff

 These arguments were ruled invalid in Schiff v.
 Commissioner.
 Another argument made by Schiff on his web site is: "On the 1040 itself... you report 'zero' income regardless of how much you received in: wages, commissions, interest, alimony, capital gains or from operating a business.
 For tax purposes, 'income' only means corporate 'profit.'
 Therefore, no individual receives anything that is reportable as 'income'."
 This argument has been rejected by the lower courts, as well as the United States courts of appeal.
 See Cameron v.
 Internal Revenue Serv.; Stoewer v.
 Commissioner; Reinhart v.
 United States; Fink v.
 Commissioner; Flathers v.
 Commissioner; Schroeder v.
 Commissioner; Sherwood v.
 Commissioner; and Ho v.
 Commissioner.

-According to his son, Peter Schiff, "my father was most known for his staunch opposition to the federal income tax, for which the US government labeled him a 'tax protester.'
+According to his son Peter, Schiff was "most known for his staunch opposition to the federal income tax, for which the US government labeled him a 'tax protester.'
 But he had no objection to lawful, reasonable taxation."